andypowe11/AWS-Lambda-Pingdom-cache/README.md

 # AWS Lambda Pingdom cache

 An AWS Lambda function, written in Python, to create a small cache of information from the Pingom API and regularly store it in a DynamoDB database table.
-The intention is to call this function every minute or every 5 minutes.
+The intention is to call this function every minute or every 5 minutes via a CloudWatch Events Schedule.

 More information about Pingdom is available from https://pingdom.com/.
 More information about the Pingdom API is at https://www.pingdom.com/resources/api.